pro123908/nodejs-mongo-googleOAuth/README.md

 - Express session is used for session management
 - dotenv package is used for config variables
 - mongoose is used to interact with MongoDB
+- Private routes using middleware
+- connect-mongo is used to store sessions in the database so that when server restarts the session persists